Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 Plugins can be written both in **java** and **kotlin**.

 > You can view the loaded plugins and their impact on the app in the [plugin manager](/docs/USER_GUIDE.md#plugin-manager).

+### How is it work

+On the JVM (Java Virtual Machine) it's possible to load classes dynamically at runtime with the help of Class Loaders.
+Since Boomega is a JVM application, it takes full advantage of this.

 # The plugin directory